-Just a note before we start: Masaki makes the point a couple of times, but the LGBTQ+ label covers an enormously diverse group of people.
+Editor’s Note: Masaki makes the point a couple of times, but the LGBTQ+ label covers an enormously diverse group of people.
 Masaki’s opinions are his own and he speaks for himself, not for some imaginary Japanese LGBTQ+ monolith.
 We hope to interview many more Japanese activists and feminists who will give their own views and add nuance to this conversation.
 Our concern is and will always be to simply present the opinions of marginalized people in their own words.

 AF: What inspired you to make your video “5 Things You Didn’t Know About LGBTQs in Japan”, and how has response to it been?

-M: To be quite honest with you, I think most of the Western LGBT media fail to understand, or even respect, their fellow queer folks in other cultures.
+MM: To be quite honest with you, I think most of the Western LGBT media fail to understand, or even respect, their fellow queer folks in other cultures.
 Many of their articles about Japan are misinformed and biased due to the lack of research.
 In 2013, I wrote a blog post about that because I was very angry.
 In 2015, I was still angry, and I made a video about it.
 So basically the latest video of mine, “5 Things…,” is another sequel to that.
 But this time around, I made it with the conscious intent not to show anger, but instead, to inform.

 I’ve gotten very positive feedback on the video, actually.
 Many people shared it on Twitter and Facebook, the views went up within just a day, and most notably, I got 60+ new subscribers which is a great deal for a small YouTuber like me.
 The Like/Dislike ratio over total views is probably the best I’ve seen on my videos.
 I’ve received more responses than ever in the comments, via email, retweets, and DMs.
 So, although it’s not one of my most popular videos at the moment, now I see that many people are willing to learn about LGBTQs in Japan but it’s just resources are hard to come by in English.